|

 Creeping To A Convention Center

 I have been slow to get to this, but there doesn't seem to be much of a rush.
 The powers pushing for a new Cleveland Convention Center seem to be slowing their pace even further as they try to find a way to get the public to want it.
+Facing a national glut of convention space and a skeptical public, the body overseeing Cleveland's latest convention center effort wants to offer more than a pretty big box.

 The Cleveland-Cuyahoga County Convention Facilities Authority, or CFA, is discussing - and hearing strong opinions on - the potential for a center that offers public amenities, establishes a propulsive link with downtown commerce and draws visitors, and their cash, into the Greater Cleveland experience.

 New convention centers here and elsewhere are a tough sale.
 Members of the CFA would like to bolster public support with civic uses that could range from live theater and an ice skating rink to a visitors center touting the city's main tourist attractions.
+Roughly translated, there is absolutely no public interest in a convention center, so as others expected, they will push to make this a "civic center."
+The CFA wants to leverage what it can out of a big-ticket center - estimates range from $300 million to $500 million - that is likely to be a money-loser from the day it opens.

 That's the case with most new convention centers.
 The city's subsidy for its existing Lakeside Avenue center is projected at $364,000 this year.

-"We are grappling with trying to convince the voters that they need this.
+"The bottom line is, how do you make it palatable to the public?"
+Cuyahoga County Commissioner Tim Hagan said.
+"There's a clear argument that the public has to have some ownership, at least emotionally. . . .
+When they read there's too many [convention centers] in the country and not enough conventions, what does that mean if you put $300 million into it?"
+Can't understand why they would have trouble rallying public support for a clear winner of a project like this.
+Well, considering Hagan's wife, and you can never run that kind of joke into the ground, let's activate the tri-corder for the "plain-speak" translation mode: "We are grappling with trying to convince the voters that they need this.
 They have to be tricked, scared, bribed or even lied to, to be convinced that this is something that will make a real change for the better...
 They must somehow be convinced that this is not a project to primarily benefit developers, the hospitality interests, and local politicians collecting lots of contributions.
 That somehow they will get some shiny baubles out of this...
 That becomes more difficult, when the truth about what a dog of an industry and costs the convention trade has become to cities and the taxpayers."
+Translation function: off.
+The last convention center effort, in 2003, collapsed after a "something for everyone" approach yielded an $800 million proposal requiring increases in the county sales tax and hotel tax.

 Mayor Jane Campbell withdrew her backing, to the chagrin of county commissioners and business leaders.
 Polls showed weak public support for the plan.
+Not that any of that has changed.
+The CFA was an outgrowth of that effort.
+The 11-member body was appointed by city, county and suburban leaders.

-It was also formed to limit public access.
+It will recommend between remodeling the antiquated Lakeside center or building a new structure between Tower City and the riverfront, on land owned by Forest City Enterprises Inc. It was also formed to limit public access.
 The group is quasi-public, meaning more of the meetings are not subject to the "sunshine" laws.
 This group, though, can't even show the political spine pick a spot.
 Instead, it chose to hire consultants to make the recommendation.
+They were talking about putting this on the ballot for November, but they have fallen so far behind, that it won't happen until at least 2006.
+The CFA's fast-track efforts, meanwhile, have slowed a bit.
+Critics have noted that eight months into its duties, the CFA has yet to ask the public what it wants in a convention center.

 CFA Chairman William Reidy had set an April 30 deadline for the authority to recommend a site and financing.
 Last week, Reidy said he would like to have recommendations by May or June and then take the package out for community meetings.

+Financing would include money for amenities that could serve visitors and locals alike, he said.
+They aren't going to ask the public.
+They will poll the public for what they think will get the most likely favorable bundle to agree to the taxes to fund this.
 One of their brilliant ideas is to cannibalize.
 The City of Cleveland spent a lot of money helping to renovate and revitalize the Playhouse Square theater district in the last few years.
 Now the idea is move the theater to the convention center location.
 I mean what the heck, the work was finished almost 5 years ago.
 Change is good.
+"There's a strong belief that whatever we do, it ought to be useful for Cleveland residents, as well as visitors," said attorney Ken Silliman, head of the CFA's Planning Committee.

 Silliman said the CFA will look to County Planning Commission Director Paul Alsenas for expertise on how a convention center functions "as a link on a chain" with sports, culture and entertainment districts downtown.